otavo002-xamk/Portfolio-2023-root/README.md

 - Create a new file named 'initdb.d/init.sql' also to the root directory.
 This is the file you should write your SQL initialization script.

+- Read the docker-compose.yml file in this directory and README.md files of each repository under this directory and create the environment variables that are needed to the .env files.
+Also create other files that are needed.

+- Run 'npm install' command to install dependencies.

 If you want to build the images locally, then you have to comment out the image-line from each service in the docker-compose file and also uncomment the build-line.
 Use the command 'docker-compose up' to create the containers.

 Copyright 2025 Tapani Voutilainen